Vietnamese clothing: Nguyễn dynasty (1802–1945)

 A picture depicting traditional wedding costumes.

 Nguyễn dynasty soldiers wearing khăn vấn under nón lá.

 Twentieth century

-From the twentieth century onward, Vietnamese people began wearing Western clothing due to modernisation and French influence.
-The áo dài was briefly banned after the fall of Saigon, but was reintroduced back into the scene.
+From the twentieth century onward, Vietnamese people began wearing Western clothing due to modernisation and French influence. Áo dài was briefly banned after the fall of Saigon, but was reintroduced back into the scene.
 It is worn in white by high school girls, often as part of school uniform in Vietnam.
 It is also worn by female receptionists and secretaries.
 Styles can differ in Northern and Southern Vietnam.
-The most popular type of Vietnamese clothing today, is the áo dài for men and women, and suits or sometimes áo gấm (modified áo dài) for men.
+The most popular type of Vietnamese clothing today, is áo dài for men and women, and suits or sometimes áo gấm (modified áo dài) for men.